 (c) Duties and Functions

 The Sustainable Energy Advisory Board shall:

-(1) Advise the City Council and City Manager through the Mayor on energy policy and be responsible for recommending future energy guidelines to accomplish the goals set forth by the City Council regarding energy independence, reliability, resilience and effieiency in accord with the of the “Energy 2030: The San Diego Regional Energy Strategy” adopted by the San Diego Association of Governments [SANDAG] in July 2003. and to accomplish the goals set forth in the City’s Climate Action Plan.
+(1) Advise the City Council and City Manager through the Mayor on energy policy and be responsible for recommending future energy guidelines to accomplish the goals set forth by the City Council regarding energy independence, reliability, resilience and efficiency in accord with the of the “Energy 2030: The San Diego Regional Energy Strategy” adopted by the San Diego Association of Governments [SANDAG] in July 2003. and to accomplish the goals set forth in the City’s Climate Action Plan.

 (2) Advise on the best and most cost- economically effective methods to implement a for the City goal to achieve energy targets specified in the City Climate Action Plan install at least fifty (50) megawatts of through renewable-fueled electric generating capacity and energy efficiency measures in public and private facilities by the year 2013.